Effectiveness of Contact Tracing on Networks with Cliques: Expected epidemic size for the complex-contagion process

 \section{Expected epidemic size for the complex-contagion process}

-We can calculate the expected epidemic size for a multi-type branching process in the sub-critical regime, as explained in Sec.~\ref{sec:exp_cas_size}.
-Here, we examine the expected epidemic sizes for the complex-contagion process.
-To do this, we need only to replace the next-generation matrix from the mean-field description in Sec.~\ref{sec:m-field} with that of the complex-contagion in Eqs. \ref{eq:x_inf} and \ref{eq:X_inf}.
-As with the results from Sec.~\ref{sec:exp_cas_size}, we find good agreement when comparing the resulting curves for the expected epidemic (cascade) size, $E$, to simulation results in Fig. \ref{fig:expected_epi_size_cc}.
-When examining the qualitative behavior of the curves for expected epidemic size, we see from Fig. \ref{fig:expected_epi_size_cc} that as we increase $p$, as expected, the expected epidemic size increases.
-However, when we increase $\alpha$, we see that each network's average outbreak size decreases.
+We can calculate the expected epidemic size for a multi-type branching process in the sub-critical regime, as explained in Sec.~\ref{sec:Outbreak_Size_Revisited}.
+Here, we examine the expected epidemic sizes for the complex contagion process.
+To do this, we need only to replace the next-generation matrix from the mean-field description in Sec.~\ref{sec:m-field} with that of the complex-contagion described by Eqs. \ref{eq:x_inf} and \ref{eq:X_inf}.
+As with the results from Sec.~\ref{sec:Outbreak_Size_Revisited}, we find good agreement when comparing the resulting curves for the expected epidemic (cascade) size, $E$, to simulation results in Fig. \ref{fig:expected_epi_size_cc}.
+When examining the qualitative behavior of the curves for expected epidemic size, we see from Fig. \ref{fig:expected_epi_size_cc} that as we increase $p$, as expected, the average epidemic size increases.
+However, increasing $\alpha$ decreases each network's average outbreak size.
 Moreover, this effect is most pronounced for networks with larger cliques, as this network gives the quarantining behavior more opportunities to remove possible infection paths via the complex-contagion approximation to the process.